pybodensee/pybodensee/content/posts/develop-helpful-projects-with-python.md

 ## Keep it Maintainable
 Unmaintainable software dies very soon, hence you should make sure that your software code is readable and extendable (in case someone to fix a bug to modify it as per their need in the future.)

+# Keep it Scalable

+After you have gained some experience with Python and started developing interesting and cool projects, it is highly recommended to design your projects carefully.
+An important aspect that is neglected by newbie is the scalability of their project.

+Take a close look at the dependencies of your project.
+As a newbie, it is easy to just ``pip install foolibrary`` and start working.
+However, things can go wrong if you have not analyzed the ``foolibrary`` beforehand, because it may not be scalable, have many bugs, or is already abundant.

+If these scenarios occur, then your project may not work in certain installations and you may have to restart.